-This was remixed and re-released in England in May 1989, where it went to #6.
-When first released in August 1988, it made UK #24.
+This was remixed and re-released in the UK in May 1989, where it went to #6.
+When first released there in August 1988, it made #24.

-Sheryl Crow covered this in 1999 for the movie Big Daddy
+Sheryl Crow covered this in 1999 for the Adam Sandler movie Big Daddy

-, scoring a #30 hit in England.
+, scoring a #30 hit in the UK.
 Her version appears near the middle of the movie right after they take the kid away; the Guns N' Roses original is played at the end with the credits.

 The guitar solo is ranked #37 in Guitar World

-magazine reader's poll for the top 100 greatest guitar solos of all time (Slash's "November Rain
+magazine's 2013 list of the 100 greatest guitar solos of all time (Slash's "November Rain

 " solo ranks #6).